-Draft Bill on the Commission for the Promotion and Protection of Cultural, Religious and Linguistic Communities
+Bill on the Commission for the Promotion and Protection of Cultural, Religious and Linguistic Communities

-The Draft Bill was published to give effect to Section 181 of the Constitution.
-The Commission is to comprise a chairperson and 11 to 17 members, representing the main cultural, religious and linguistic communities and reflecting South Africa's gender composition.
+The Bill was published to give effect to Section 185 of the Constitution and was approved by Cabinet in 2001.
+The Commission is to comprise a chairperson and 11 to 17 members representing the main cultural, religious and linguistic communities and reflecting South Africa's gender composition.
 In each province, the Minister responsible for the Commission is to advertise for nominations in nationally circulated papers.

-The Commission's main purpose is to promote respect for the rights and interests of the various cultural, religious and linguistic communities in South Africa.
-In addition, the Bill delegates the Commission to
+The Commission's main purpose will be to promote respect for the rights and interests of the various cultural, religious and linguistic communities in South Africa.
+In addition, the Bill delegates the Commission to:

-- promote and develop peace, friendship, humanity, tolerance and national unity among cultural, religious and linguistic communities on the basis of equality, non-discrimination and free association - recommend the establishment or recognition of other councils for a community or communities in South Africa.
+- promote and develop peace, friendship, humanity, tolerance and national unity among cultural, religious and linguistic communities on the basis of equality, nondiscrimination and free association - recommend the establishment or recognition of other councils for a community or communities in South Africa.

-To achieve its goals, the Commission will have the power to
+To achieve its goals, the Commission will have the power to: